NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 The following features are divided up by page, detailing the logic behind each:

 **1. Landing Page**
-The main site page with Carousel and some informative text as well as links.
+The main site page contains a Carousel with images and some informative text as well as links and buttons helping the user to navigate the site.
 Navbar adapts depending on whether the user is logged in or not, offering different options.
 The is a search bar (in both cases) to allow a logged in user and someone who isn't logged in to browse the products (but not purchase unless they are an authenticated user)

 **2. Login Page**
 If a user already has registered, they can log into the site to access their profile and the sites benefits.
 They can enter their `username` and `password` and pressing the `login` button.
 If a user can't recall their `password`, they can follow the `reset password` logic.

 **3. Register Page**
-A visitor on the site would would like to sign up for an account, they simple need to provide their `email`, a `username` and a `password` (that needs to be confirmed)
+A visitor on the site would like to sign up for an account, they simple need to provide their `email`, a `username` and a `password` (that needs to be confirmed)

 **4. Reset Password Pages**
 Functionality to allow a user (who already has registered successfully) to recover a lost password by entering in their email (must be valid to receive an email from the site), follow the link generated on the email to a page to enter in a new password (plus confirmation), so that the user can recover their profile with their bio and comments on it.